-Since peanuts require a high level of management, many decisions are required in growing the crop.
+• Since peanuts require a high level of management, many decisions are required while growing the crop.
 Fortunately, most of these decisions can be made prior to planting.
 For example, land selection, variety, and crop rotation are of vital importance in preventing many weed, insect, disease, and nematode problems.
 If all pest problems in a field are monitored for the crop grown each year, then the selection of pesticides is much easier and many problems can be averted.

 - Whether or not to irrigate is a major decision because good yields cannot be maintained during dry years.
 However, for the small acreage producer, costs for irrigation equipment may make the practice uneconomical.
 If irrigation is utilized, a grower must be knowledgeable and judicious in use of supplemental water.
 White mold and pod rots are diseases that can be made more severe with poor irrigation management. - Gypsum can be used to supply calcium to peanuts.
-Calcium is needed by the peanuts to ensure well-filled pods, reduce pod rots caused by imbalances of other nutrients, and to improve germination of peanuts produced for seed.
-The need for gypsum can be determined by soil tests and, if needed, the gypsum should be applied no later than early flowering. - Insecticide applications to the peanut foliage should be determined by scouting procedures that include insect counts of various species.
-Other insect pests, such as lesser corn stalk borers and cutworms, may attack belowground peanut parts and thus require scouting techniques peculiar to peanuts. - Fungicide applications are generally required for high yields of peanuts.
+Calcium is needed by the peanuts to ensure well-filled pods, reduce pod rots caused by imbalances in other nutrients, and improve germination of peanuts produced for seed.
+The need for gypsum can be determined by soil tests and, if needed, the gypsum should be applied no later than early flowering.
+Gypsum should be considered on all non-irrigated fields. - Insecticide applications to the peanut foliage should be determined by scouting procedures that include insect counts of various species.
+Other insect pests, such as lesser corn stalk borers and cutworms, may attack below-ground peanut parts and thus require scouting techniques unique to peanuts. - Fungicide applications are generally required for high yields of peanuts.
 Leafspot is usually the major disease of the crop.
 Information is available on selecting fungicide programs for peanuts.
-Normally, fungicide applications must be made on 10-14 day intervals, or on a weather-based procedure.
-Crop rotations and other factors will determine which fungicide should be selected. - Some weed problems in the growing crop can be controlled by herbicide applications.
+Normally, fungicide applications must be made on 7-14 day intervals, but it is recommended that growers consider information from disease-risk models and weather-based disease forecasts.
+The decision on which fungicides to use should be based on the disease history of the field, cultivar being grown, crop rotation history, prevailing weather, as well as several other factors. - Most weed problems in the growing crop can be controlled by herbicide applications.
 Timing is of critical importance in these herbicide applications.
-In some instances, cultivation, hoeing, and/or hand pulling would be the preferred means of weed control on herbicide resistant weeds.
+In some instances, cultivation, hoeing, and/or hand pulling would be the preferred means of weed control on herbicideresistant weeds.
 If cultivating, it is important not to throw dirt on the peanut vines because white mold problems can be made more severe if the vines are partially covered with soil. - Because all pods do not mature at the same time, one of the most difficult problems in producing peanuts is determining when to harvest.
 Runner peanuts normally mature in approximately 135-155 days after planting.
 However, if Valencia peanuts are grown for boiling purposes, they may mature in as little as 75 days from planting in mid-summer.
-The same variety may take from 15 to 30 days longer to mature when planted in early or late season.
+The same variety may take from

+15 to 30 days longer to mature when planted in early or late season.
 Therefore, it is not possible to accurately predict at planting when a peanut crop will be ready to harvest.
 There are reliable and objective procedures that can be used to determine peanut maturity and the best time to harvest.
 For the commercial grower, the peanut maturity profile is preferred while others may pull vines occasionally to check pod maturity.
 There are many locations where pod blasters are available and charts to determine proper digging dates.
+Years of experience on a particular variety will also help growers determine when to start looking for maturity.